pechouc/DSGE_calibration/README.md

 The goal of this project is to assess the sensitivity of the estimation of DSGE models to calibration, that is, we wish to check how the estimated parameters change as the values of some fixed parameters are modified.
 The methodology mainly draws on the paper "What to expect when you're calibrating: Measuring the effect of calibration on the estimation of macroeconomic models" by Nikolay Iskrev (Journal of Economic Dynamics and Control, 2019).
 It is applied to the seminal model of Smets & Wouters (2007).

-This repository hosts all the code required to reproduce our computations and our report can be found in the `assets` sub-folder.
+This repository hosts all the code required to reproduce our computations and the report can be found in the `assets` sub-folder.

 # How to use the code in this repository?